hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Image/load.md

 `POST /images/load`

-Load a local image or a archive file compressed with gzip, bzip, or xz.
+Load a local image or an archive file compressed with gzip, bzip or xz.

 **Example request**: